-Here is our list of the best parks on Lake Travis.
-The Lower Colorado River Authority and Travis County Parks operate 15 parks on the reservoir.
+Here are the best parks on Lake Travis.
+There are 17 parks on Lake Travis.
+The parks are operated by the Lower Colorado River Authority, Travis County Parks, and private park owners.
 Several of these parks provide campgrounds, beaches, picnic areas, boat ramps and opportunities for shoreline fishing.
 Entrance and/or launch fees are charged at some parks.

 Each year, thousands of families and groups come west of Austin to enjoy the picturesque scenery and inviting clear waters of Lake Travis.
 More and more are discovering that Windy Point Park is a great place to relax and enjoy an outdoor meal, in the comfort of a beautiful picnic ground, without the crowds.
 Convenient to Austin, Windy Point Park is also a fun destination campground.
 Tent camping is primitive style, but the groomed lawn and abundant shade trees help to make it feel civilized.
 Clean restrooms, showers & dressing rooms are available for your comfort.
 Whether picnicking till sunset or camping overnight, Windy Point Park is a great place to rediscover some peace of mind.